Star Paws: Attack of the clones

 The Streisand effect: Diva double-duplicates dead dog

-In the ultimate barking mad diva act, Barbara Streisand has revealed she cloned her beloved dead dog Samantha, creating two more replicant canines.
+In the ultimate barking mad diva act, Barbra Streisand has revealed she cloned her beloved dead dog Samantha, creating two more replicant canines.

 Streisand told Variety that her pets, Miss Violet and Miss Scarlett, were cloned from cells taken from the mouth and stomach of her beloved 14-year-old dog Samantha, who died in 2017.